isomerpages/nlb-mobile-guide/spotlight/pandemics/2020-04-20-vaccinations.md

 <h5>5. <a href="https://search.nlb.gov.sg/Search?query=Risk%20factor%20profiles%20and%20clinical%20outcomes%20for%20children%20and%20adults%20with%20pneumococcal%20infections%20in%20Singapore&cont=ejournal" target="_blank">Risk factor profiles and clinical outcomes for children and adults with pneumococcal infections in Singapore: A need to expand vaccination policy?</a></h5>
 Martinez-Vega, R., Jauneikaite, E., Thoon, K.C., Chua, A.H., Khong, W.X., et al. (2019).
 Risk factor profiles and clinical outcomes for children and adults with pneumococcal infections in Singapore: A need to expand vaccination policy? <i>PLoS ONE 14(10),</i> 1-17.
-Retrieved 2020, April 3 from ProQuest via NLB’s <a href="http://eresources.nlb.gov.sg/main/browse/resource/1329/" target="_blank">eResources website.</a>  (<a href="https://account.nlb.gov.sg/" target="_blank">myLibrary ID</a> is required to access this article.)
+Retrieved 2020, April 3 from EBSCOhost via NLB’s <a href="http://eresources.nlb.gov.sg/main/browse/resource/1329/" target="_blank">eResources website.</a>  (<a href="https://account.nlb.gov.sg/" target="_blank">myLibrary ID</a> is required to access this article.)

 <h4>Chinese, Malay and Tamil resources</h4>